 - Not as easily embeddable & lacks integration with some video players

-YouTube might be the first place you think of when it comes to video hosting, but for most LearnDash courses, it’s not the best option.
+YouTube might be the first place you think of when it comes to video hosting for LearnDash, but for most users, it’s not the best option.
 It doesn’t provide the flexibility or privacy/security you’ll likely need for your online course.

 YouTube wants as many videos to be “Public” as possible.
 That means they are free to its audience, and they can monetize them with ads.
 You want your videos to be private, and not accessible to the masses.
 You also don’t want them displaying ads because people paid good money for your course.

 YouTube has “Unlisted” and “Private” video options, but unlisted videos are not fully protected, and private videos have issues with embedding on other sites.